joshadnu2019/joshadnu2019.github.io/README.md

-## Welcome to Josh Del Castillo's GitHub Pages
+## Welcome to Josh's ADNU 2019 pages

-Owned by Josh Del Castillo.
+Owned by Josh Del Castillo, a Grade 9 Student of Ateneo de Naga University Junior High School.
 Sharing my page would help! <3

 Hi there!
 I just want to inform that the Cats of the Philippines has its own breed, known as "Puspin."